 to demolish it

-But why is this extra 80 feet on the tower in the first place?
-The reason must be that it was originally used as a medium-wave AM radio antenna.
+Although they call it a TV tower in the movie, it looks more like it was originally used as a medium-wave AM radio antenna.
 These are called monopole antennas, and they're connected directly to the ground.
 The radio waves are fed to the antenna at some midpoint on the antenna.
 This means the radio waves don't get shorted to the ground as you might think.
 Instead, the antenna gets tuned in such a way that the radio waves are emitted mostly from the middle of the antenna in the horizontal plane.

 Tall AM antennas like this resonate at long wavelengths, where groundwave propagation is predominant, and were once common in flat areas of the midwestern US.
 The size of the ladder is insignificant compared to the wavelength of 2000 feet (609.6 meters).
 It wouldn't interfere with the radio signal; its main effect would be to slightly broaden the antenna's bandwidth.